1emonwastaken/cpp/About.md

-Hello, I am lemon, Nice to meet you.
+Hello, I am Jayash, Nice to meet you.